 Mold and mildew thrive wherever they find moisture and a good growing surface.
 This is why mold growth is most common in bathrooms, kitchens, laundry areas, basements, attics, and crawlspaces.
 The roots of the mold feed on such surfaces as drywall, ceiling tiles, wooden trim, furniture, wet insulation, and shower curtains covered in soap scum.
 Since mold’s tendency is to spread, destroy property, and contaminate your indoor air, you cannot afford to ignore it once you have located it.

 The single most important way to prevent mold growth is to eliminate the moisture that it needs to survive.
 Keeping your home clean, well-insulated, and properly ventilated are also important.

 Some more specific actions you can take to prevent mold growth in your home include:

 - Use a ventilator to keep the indoor environment well-ventilated and humidity below 50%.

 - Keep your home well-heated in cold weather.
 Cold air is more prone to release moisture (condensation) onto surfaces in your home.

 - Regularly empty out air conditioner drip pans, and regularly change all HVAC filters.

-- Have duct-work inspected and cleaned?
-Mold can hide in duct-work and circulate throughout your house.
+- Have ductwork been inspected and cleaned?
+Mold can hide in duct work and circulate throughout your house.

-- If the insulation in your attic, crawlspace, or elsewhere is damp, correct the moisture intrusion and replace insulation.
+- If the insulation in your attic, crawlspace, or elsewhere is damp, correct the moisture intrusion and replace the insulation.
 If insulation is missing, install it.

 - Find and fix leaks in pipes, roofs, sinks, tubs, toilets, washing machines, refrigerators, ice makers, and elsewhere.